ryancamargo/ryancamargo/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on some basic Java projects
+- 🔭 I’m currently working on some JavaFX projects
-- 🌱 I’m currently learning JavaFX
+- 🌱 I’m currently learning Spring
-- 💬 Ask me about anything ;)
+- 💬 Please feel free to ask me about anything ;)
-- 👯 I’m looking to collaborate on Open Source projects using Python/Java
+- 👯 I’m looking to collaborate on Open Source projects using Python/Java/C

 You can check my learning progress using [roadmap.sh](https://roadmap.sh/)